MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/how-applocker-works/Using-Event-Viewer-with-AppLocker.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Using Event Viewer with AppLocker
+# Using Event Viewer with applocker

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic lists AppLocker events and describes how to use Event Viewer with AppLocker.
+This topic lists applocker events and describes how to use Event Viewer with applocker.

-The AppLocker log contains information about applications that are affected by AppLocker rules.
+The applocker log contains information about applications that are affected by applocker rules.
 Each event in the log contains detailed information about:

 -   Which file is affected and the path of that file